Skip to main content

 “Co-op” is short for “cooperative education,” an experiential approach that alternates between classroom education and paid on-the-job learning.
 It provides students with professional experience in their field of study and anticipated career choice.

-The co-op model was pioneered by the Dean of Engineering, Herman Schneider, at the University of Cincinnati in 1906.
+Herman Schneider pioneered the co-op model in 1906 as the Dean of Engineering at the University of Cincinnati.
 Today, approximately 60 U.S. colleges and universities offer co-op programs—often in the STEAM fields, such as engineering, information technology, applied science, design, and architecture.
-Many students‘ co-op experiences are at companies that their college has developed a strategic partnership with, while other students forge their own co-op employment opportunities that their college approves.
+Many students’ co-op experiences are at companies with which their college has developed a strategic partnership, while other students forge their own co-op employment opportunities that their college approves.

-Some schools offer co-op as an option; for others, it is a requirement.
-Check carefully, as even at Northeastern University, known for its top-tier co-op program, doing a co-op is highly encouraged, but not required.
-Undergraduate co-op programs typically last a semester or year, and are part of a four- to five-year course of study combining classroom and experiential learning.
+At some schools, co-op is optional; for others, it is a requirement.
+Check carefully, as even at Northeastern University—an institution known for its top-tier co-op program—doing a co-op is highly encouraged, but not required.
+Undergraduate co-op programs typically last a semester or year and are part of a four- to five-year course of study combining classroom and experiential learning.

 The Difference Between Co-op Programs and Internships

-While there are not definitive definitions, the following summary helps clarify typical differences.
+While not definitive, the following summary helps clarify typical differences between co-op programs and internships.

 Co-op